Everest Base Camp Trek: Best 14 days Itinerary, Season, and Cost

 Spring (March to May)- Peak Trekking Season

 Spring is one of the best times to trek to Everest Base Camp.
-The weather is mostly clear, temperatures are comfortable, and the trails are alive with blooming rhododendrons.
+The Everest Base Camp weather is mostly clear, temperatures are comfortable, and the trails are alive with blooming rhododendrons.
 Visibility is excellent for mountain views, and this season overlaps with the main Everest climbing season, so Base Camp is full of energy and activity as climbers prepare for summit attempts.
 If you want clear skies, vibrant landscapes, and a lively trekking atmosphere, spring is ideal.

 Autumn (Late September to November)- Clear Skies and Crisp Views